dush-t/statpush/README.md

 # statpush
-Detecting network congestion in the data plane with P4
+Detecting network congestion in the data plane with P4 and Go

 ## How to run
 ### Pre-requisites